SwedbankPay/developer.swedbankpay.com/_includes/post-purchase-3-1.md

 [acceptance tests][acceptance-test]?

-There are other features and capabilities you can add to tailor the payment requests even more to your business needs.
+There are other features and capabilities you can add to tailor the payment requests in order to meet your business needs.
 Go have a look in our **Features** section (button below) to see what else we can offer.

 {: .text-right .mt-3}
 [Top of page](#payment-order-v31)